bolshakov/stoplight/README.md

 # => "red"
 ```

-When the stoplight changes from green to red, it will notify every
+When the stoplight changes from green to red, it will notify every configured
-configured notifier.
-See [the notifiers section][] to learn more
+notifier.
+See [the notifiers section][] to learn more about notifiers.
-about notifiers.

-The stoplight will move into the yellow state after being in the
+The stoplight will move into the yellow state after being in the red state for
-red state for a while.
-(The yellow state corresponds to the half
+a while.
+(The yellow state corresponds to the half open state for circuit
-open state for circuit breakers.)
-To configure how long it takes
-to switch into the yellow state, check out [the timeout section][]
+  breakers.)
+To configure how long it takes to switch into the yellow state,
-When stoplights are yellow, they'll try to run their code.
-If it
+  check out [the timeout section][] When stoplights are yellow, they will try
-fails, they'll switch back to red.
-If it succeeds, they'll switch
+  to run their code.
+If it fails, they'll switch back to red.
+If it succeeds,
-to green.
+  they'll switch to green.

 ### Custom errors

-Some errors shouldn't cause your stoplight to move into the red
+Some errors shouldn't cause your stoplight to move into the red state.
+Usually
-state.
-Usually these are handled elsewhere in your stack and don't
+these are handled elsewhere in your stack and don't represent real failures.
+A
-represent real failures.
-A good example is `ActiveRecord::RecordNotFound`.
+good example is `ActiveRecord::RecordNotFound`.

 ``` rb
 light = Stoplight('example-3') { User.find(123) }